JavadTorabiKh/StellarChainAnalysis/README.md

 To get started with the project, follow these steps:

 1. Clone this repository to your local machine.
-2. Install the necessary dependencies by running `npm install`.
+2. Install the necessary dependencies by running `pip install`.
-3. Configure your Stellar account credentials in the `config.js` file.
+3. Configure your Stellar account credentials in the `config.py` file.
-4. Run the application by executing `node app.js`.
+4. Run the application by executing .

 ## Contributing